TheOafidian/etn/index.md

 ### 24/02/2022:
 Finalizing the reader.
 Started linking the data to the Chromatogram class, which needs a rework to ift with the new structure.

+### 01/03/2022:
+Work on the HPLC data was shelved in favor for looking at the UPLC data.

 ## Deal with compressed .lcra raw HPLC files. <a name="task4"></a>
 ### 03/02/2022:
 Some .lcra files exported from the machine undergo a compression to reduce the impact fo their size on the system.